-I recently wrapped up final edits on The Prison of Magic, so I thought this post was in order.
+I recently wrapped up final edits on The Prisons of Magic, so I thought this post was in order.
 From the moment you realize you’re almost done with your book to the weeks succeeding your final edit, you will face numerous obstacles and experience many conflicting emotions.
 That’s normal!
 I experienced most of the things described below as I edited my book, and all authors experience some if not all of these.
 Whether you’re reading this to see if you can relate or trying to understand what you can expect when you finish your own novel, I hope this post reminds you of what you can get from writing.

 The Final Push

 There’s a point right before you finish your novel when the end is in sight.
 You can see yourself wrapping up final edits next week.
 The only problem is, next week becomes the week after, because you realize you want to revise a chapter here and there.
 The cycle continues until you finally reread your manuscript and make no edits.

 Actually, that moment never comes.
 No matter how many drafts or edits you make, you will always be uncertain about a sentence or two.
 And that’s okay.
 The important thing is sticking with your book until it is as good as you can make it, and then taking the initiative to say you’re done.
 After all, nobody else can make the call for you.